 Where to base yourself

-For a two-day visit, stay in or one step from the Centro Histórico.
-Everything worth walking to is inside or beside it, and you won’t want to be commuting in city traffic.
+For a two-day visit, stay in or one block off the Centro Histórico.
+Everything worth seeing is inside or beside it, and you do not want to be commuting across the city’s traffic to reach the zócalo each morning.
+Below are the zones that actually make sense, and who each one suits.

 Centro Histórico

-The core grid around the zócalo and cathedral.
-Best for first-timers and anyone here to eat and wander — you step out the door onto tiled streets and can walk to markets, churches and restaurants.
-Expect converted colonial buildings, some with courtyards, ranging from simple guesthouses to a few grand hotels.
-Trade-off: a few blocks can be noisy at night, so ask for an interior room if you’re a light sleeper.
+The core grid around the zócalo and cathedral, roughly bounded by the market streets to the north and Los Sapos to the southeast.
+Best for first-timers and anyone here to eat and wander — you step out the door onto tiled streets and walk to churches, markets and restaurants in minutes.
+Lodging runs from simple guesthouses in converted colonial houses to a handful of grand courtyard hotels; rough range roughly 900–2,500 MXN a night (approximate), more at the historic showpieces.
+Landmarks to book near: the cathedral and Calle 5 de Mayo.
+Trade-off: a few blocks get noisy at night, so ask for an interior or courtyard-facing room if you sleep light.

 Cholula (nearby alternative)